 A website has many resource records assigned to it.
 These are used to identify specific locations within the server for different services.
 For example, when you log into your mail, you can use the URL webmail.yourdomainname.com.
 The server looks for the DNS record associated with webmail.yourdomainname.com and knows to send you to the Webmail login area.
-Other records are for use with mail clients or even databases.
+Other records are for use with mail clients, subdomains and your other web hosting services.
 Using the Zone Editor in cPanel, you can create a variety of different DNS records for your website.
 This article will cover the basic functionality of the cPanel Zone Editor, and how to create records using it.
 Please note that you’ll need to be logged into cPanel before proceeding.
-If you’re not sure how to do this please refer to the following guide: How to access cPanel
+If you’re not sure how to do this please refer to the following guide: How To Access CPanel

 First, let’s take a look at the main interface for the cPanel Zone editor by selecting the Zone Editor icon under the Domains section.

 The Zone Editor’s interface has 5 distinct options for each domain associated with your account:

 1: A Record – Allows you to quickly add an A record